-List statistics of child hunger and child poverty in Ohio (or your state) on the chalkboard.
-(Information is available at www.Toledofoodbank.org).
+List statistics of child hunger and child poverty in your state on the board.
 Use the statistics to generate a discussion about hunger and poverty in your area.
 Questions could include the following:

 - Why is there hunger in the midst of abundance?

 - What is the connection between hunger and poverty?